UTNuclearRoboticsPublic/closed_chain_affordance/README.md

 ## Installation Instructions

-1. Create a temporary directory and clone this repository in there.
+1. Create a temporary directory and clone this repository in there:
    ```
    mkdir ~/temp_cca_ws
    ```